Nuckerr/KitPvPPlus-docs/articles/plugin-api.md

     They be being added however you will have to use the internal plugin to access them in the mean time

+!!! tip
+    All of the methods and classes have taliored descriptions (Javadocs).
+You can use IntelliSense the view them inside your ide or navigate it's [webpage](https://jdocs.nucker.me) to look at them

 ## Setup
 First of all you need to add the api as a dependency to your project